Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-create-hello-world-web-app.md

    ![Deploy to Azure menu][deploy-to-azure-menu]

-1. In the Run on Web App dialog box, you can choose one of the following options:
+1. In the Deploy to Azure dialog box, you can deploy to an existing webapp or create a new one.

+    * To deploy to an existing webapp, choose an web app (if one exists) from webapp drop down, and then click **Run**.

+      ![Deploy to Azure dialog box][deploy-to-azure-dialog]

-   * Click **Create New Web App** from WebApp dropdown.
-If you choose to create a new web app, specify the requisite information for your web app, and then click **Run** after web app creation.
+   * To create a new webapp, click **Create New Web App** from WebApp dropdown, and specify the required information for your web app, and then click **OK** to create the webapp.

       ![Create new web app][create-new-web-app-dialog]

-   * Choose an existing web app (if one exists), and then click **Run**.

-      ![Deploy to Azure dialog box][deploy-to-azure-dialog]

 1. The toolkit will display a status message when it has successfully deployed your web app, which will also display the URL of your deployed web app.